BloQBench: A Blockchain Benchmarking Framework for Quantum Supremacy: Evaluation Methodology

 The prime-factoring bounty contract was designed to function independently of the method used to generate products of primes~\cite{primeFatoringBounty}.
 This contract, being a subcontract to the general bounty contract, implements the solution verification process while serving as a superclass for lock generation implementations, including the RSA-UFO generation contract.
 Testing confirmed that solutions were only accepted when all provided factors for a given puzzle were prime~\cite{primeFactoringTests,millerRabinSolTests}, using the Miller-Rabin primality test~\cite{millerRabin,millerRabinSol}, and their product matched the lock value.

 The main RSA-UFO generation contract represents the final building block of the implementation~\cite{primeFatoringBountyRsaUfo}.
 This contract is deployed with parameters specifying the number of locks and the number of bytes per lock.
 Its lock generation implementation is a function that invokes the random bytes accumulator.
 Called repeatedly, each time it supplies a new, random 256-bit integer as input.
-To comply with Ethereum's transaction cost limits, this function requires multiple invocations rather than allowing a single call to supply all necessary bytes, ensuring that lock generation transactions remain within permissible gas limits~\cite{gasLimit}.
+To comply with Ethereum's transaction cost limits, this function requires multiple invocations rather than a single call to accrue bytes, ensuring that lock generation transactions remain within permissible gas limits~\cite{gasLimit}.
+The deployment and verification costs reported in Section~\ref{sec:costs} directly reflect this partitioned design, showing that no individual transaction involved in generating or solving the \modulusBitSizeWithCommafsze-bit locks exceeds the 30 million gas block limit.
 Tests included verifying that lock generation cannot be invoked after all bytes have been accumulated, that subsequent deployments produce distinct and non-deterministic locks, and that locks are correctly generated with the specified size~\cite{primeFactoringRsaUfoTests}.

 Additionally, a proof-of-concept Ethereum account that transitions to a quantum-secure verification scheme upon detection of cryptographic quantum supremacy was implemented~\cite{fallbackAccount}.
 This account was tested to confirm that it uses standard signature verification until the quantum bounty flag is marked as solved~\cite{fallbackAccountTests}, after which it transitions to Lamport signatures~\cite{lamport}.
-While this implementation, as-written, is currently impractical due to Ethereum’s transaction cost limitations and high gas costs associated with Lamport signature verification performed in a single shot, it demonstrates the feasibility of such an approach with minor modifications for real-world applications.
+While this implementation, as written, is currently impractical due to Ethereum’s transaction cost limitations and high gas costs associated with Lamport signature verification performed in a single shot, it demonstrates the feasibility of such an approach with minor modifications for real-world applications.
+While this account-level construction is not a complete blockchain migration protocol, broader system-level concerns can naturally be layered on top of the trustless trigger BloQBench provides.

-To compare alternatives, additional contracts were implemented, tested, and evaluated.
-Of the alternatives explored, the order-finding contract emerged as the most viable competitor to the prime factorization approach~\cite{orderFindingContract,orderFindingTests}, providing a basis for evaluating the trade-offs between these two puzzles in terms of cost and suitability, as discussed in Sec.~\ref{sec:discussion}.